Stay Up To Date

 Enjoying this read?
 Subscribe to the Jazel Auto newsletter for the latest dealership marketing tips, strategies, and insights delivered straight to your inbox.

 Of the automotive social media platforms, Twitter may be one of the most difficult for dealerships.
 The character limit, the fleeting nature of the information, the careful balance between spamming your audience with tweets and tweeting frequently enough to even be remembered.
 It’s a bit much for a lot of dealerships.
 Not so with Galpin.
 They have totally nailed Twitter.
-Not because they’ve launched an awesome contest or initiative, but because their automotive social media is just plain exceptional.
+Not because they’ve launched an awesome contest or initiative, but because their automotive social marketing is just plain exceptional.
 Don’t know what to tweet when it comes to your dealership – keep reading.

 One of the best things about dealerships is that they almost all have a sense of workplace culture, and that’s also one of the appeals that drive customers to a business.
 People like to do business with companies that don’t feel like a faceless money-void.
-Galpin’s automotive social media strategy is so great because part of their Twitter method is to post about Galpin company culture and pride.
+Galpin’s automotive social media marketing strategy is so great because part of their Twitter method is to post about Galpin company culture and pride.
 No obviously, a dealership’s Twitter feed can’t be entirely devoted to self congratulating, but a little of “this is who we are,” is an excellent choice.

 Happy customers are automotive social media currency that not a lot of dealers are sure how to spend.
 Here’s how.
 Posting a picture with a spanking new beautiful car and the happy owner – and tagging that owner – is a great way encourage referrals, spread the Galpin name, and, like the best automotive social media strategies, show off a little bit to the world just how awesome the dealership is.